-$^{3}$ I got into trouble in a cake recipe once because I didn't know the difference between a Tsp and a tsp of baking powder.
+&lt;sup>3 I got into trouble in a cake recipe once because I didn't know the difference between a Tsp and a tsp of baking powder.
 In fact, 1 Tsp = 3 tsp.
 Ask a cook!

 It probably will not surprise you that there is a smaller unit called the watthour, abbreviated Wh.
 A kilowatt-hour consists of a thousand watt-hours.
-This unit isn't used much, since it is so small.
+This unit isn't used much, since it is so small; however my computer battery has its capacity marked on the back as "60 Wh".
 Its main value is that a Wh is approximately 1 Calorie.
 So for our purposes, it will be useful to know that: